Olona-04/Olona-04.Portfolio.github.io/README.md

 ---

-# Reflection on Coding in Markdown
+# Reflection on Coding my CV in Markdown

 ## Situation
 During the development of my digital portfolio, I was required to create and code my CV using Markdown language.
 At first, I was not very familiar with Markdown and had only basic knowledge about formatting text.
 I realized that this task would require me to learn a new skill and apply it professionally.
 I also needed to ensure that my CV was well-structured, clear, and visually appealing when viewed on GitHub.
 This was important because my digital portfolio represents my professional identity and work readiness.